The nights are getting longer, the air is crisper and the weather has certainly got colder, which can only mean that winter is on its way.

 Some dog breeds are blessed with thick fur that keeps them warm naturally, even in very cold temperatures (some heavy-coated northern breeds thrive in low temperatures!)

 Sure, most dogs have their own coat, but you wouldn’t want to go out in a blizzard in a light spring jacket!
 An appropriate winter wardrobe is vital to ensure your dog stays warm on walks.
-So make sure that small, delicate, and short-haired dogs have a sweater or a coat.
+So make sure that small, delicate, and short-haired dogs have a sweater or a coat for their walks.

 Remember, even the furriest dogs can get cold!
 Regardless of what breed, if your dog starts shivering or seems less enthusiastic about their walkies than usual, get them a canine coat.